The Great Little Army

 "The Great Little Army" is a British military march that was composed by Kenneth J. Alford in 1916.
-Alford, whose real name is Frederick Joseph Ricketts, was a bandmaster from the British Army/Royal Marines who in his last position he was appointed to, directed the Band of HM Royal Marines, Plymouth.
-It was made to honour the British and Allied victories that were made in the Western Front (World War I).
-At the time, they were known as "The Contemptible Little Army" by the Imperial German Army.
+Alford (real name Frederick Joseph Ricketts) was a bandmaster of the British Army/Royal Marines, who in the last position he was appointed to directed the Band of HM Royal Marines, Plymouth.
+It was written to honour British and Allied victories won on the Western Front.
+The title relates to the Kaiser supposedly referring to the British army as 'a contemptible little army'.
+The phrase was actually devised at the British War Office by Sir Frederick Maurice to be attributed to the Kaiser as propaganda.